sahil0286/topnews/README.md

-# News API Project
+# TopNews API Project

-The News API Project is a web application that allows users to browse for news articles by category from various sources.
+The TopNews API Project is a web application that allows users to browse for news articles by category from various sources.

 ## Features